-- C. Approval. - a.
-Initial: one year. - b.
-Re-approval: one year (increased or stable bone mineral density). - II.
-Bone Modifying Agent: Prolia subcutaneous (denosumab SQ). - A. Diagnosis and severity [must meet both listed below]: - 1.
-Diagnosis: osteoporosis/bone loss. - 2.
-Other therapies: none required. - B. Dosage regimen: - 1.
-Prolia subcutaneous (denosumab SQ): 60mg once every six months. - C. Approval: one year (may approve up to two years if recent bone mineral density scan). - III.
-Parenteral parathyroid hormone analogs or Sclerostin Inhibitors: Tymlos subcutaneous (abaloparatide SQ), Evenity subcutaneous (romosozumab SQ) [must meet all listed below]: - A. No history of fragility fracture. - 1.
-Diagnosis and severity [must meet both listed below] - a.
-Osteoporosis, postmenopausal, fracture risk reduction: Treatment of postmenopausal osteoporosis in patients who are at high risk for fracture.
-May also be used in patients in whom other available osteoporosis therapy has failed or cannot be taken. - b.
-Second line therapy. - c.
-T score requirement (see Appendix I): must be equal to or less than -3 and no history of fragility fracture. - 2.
-Other therapies: contraindicated, inadequate response after one year or had significant adverse effects to two generic oral bisphosphonates and zoledronic acid [must meet pertinent section for contraindication or inadequate response listed below]

-Drug Contraindication Inadequate response Oral Hypocalcemia, Equal to or greater than 5% decrease bone bisphosphonates esophagus anomalies (e.g. mineral density on other therapies; and structure, achalasia) delaying esophageal emptying, inability to stand/sit upright for 30 minutes.
-Verified adequate intake of calcium and vitamin D; and Consistent medication administration based on Food and Drug Administration-approved Zoledronic Acid Hypocalcemia Creatinine clearance less than 35ml/min. dosage regimen and medical/pharmacy claims over a one-year period.

-^{}as listed in the package insert

 - B. History of fragility fracture. - 1.
 Diagnosis and severity [must meet one listed below]: - a.
+Treatment of osteoporosis in males or postmenopausal females who are at high risk for fracture - b.
 T score: must be equal to or less than -2.5 with history of fragility fracture(s). - 2.
 Other therapies: none. - C. Dosage regimen: - 1.
-Tymlos subcutaneous (abaloparatide SQ): 80mcg once daily for up to two years. - Evenity subcutaneous (romosozumab SQ): 210mg (two consecutive 105mg injections) per month for one year. - D. Approval duration. - 1.
-Initial: - a.
+Tymlos subcutaneous (abaloparatide SQ): 80mcg once daily for up to two years. - 2.
+Evenity subcutaneous (romosozumab SQ): 210mg (two consecutive 105mg injections) per month for one year.

+D. Approval duration.

+- 1. Initial: - a.
 Tymlos subcutaneous (abaloparatide SQ): two years. - b.
 Evenity subcutaneous (romosozumab SQ): one year. - 2.
+Re-approval: not indicated.

+E. Exclusions.

+- 1. Evenity subcutaneous (romosozumab SQ): myocardial infarction or stroke within the previous year, uncorrected hypocalcemia. - Forteo subcutaneous (teriparatide SQ): Trials of all preferred formulary agents are required unless all are contraindicated.
+Trial must result in an inadequate response or severe adverse reaction.

+IV.
+Other issues:

-Re-approval: not indicated. - E. Exclusions. - a.
-Evenity subcutaneous (romosozumab SQ): myocardial infarction or stroke within the previous year, uncorrected hypocalcemia. - b.
-Forteo subcutaneous (teriparatide SQ): all preferred products contraindicated, inadequate response or significant adverse effects. - III.
-Other issues: see Appendix IV - A. Bisphosphonate treatment continuation after three to five years [must meet one listed below]: - 1.
-Continue: high risk of fracture with bone mineral density T-score below -2.5. - Discontinue: low risk of fracture with bone mineral density T-score at or above -2.5. - B. Combination treatment in Osteoporosis: bisphosphonate with PTH analogues. - 1.
+- A. Bisphosphonate treatment continuation after three to five years [must meet one listed below]: - 1.
+Continue: high risk of fracture with bone mineral density T-score below -2.5. - 2.
+Discontinue: low risk of fracture with bone mineral density T-score at or above -2.5. - B. Combination treatment in Osteoporosis: bisphosphonate with PTH analogues. - 1.
 Exclude: no evidence for the superiority of combination therapy.